eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 DEVELOPMENT NOTES
 -----------------

 In scenes using the OVR plugin, the left eye will be used as the point of rendering.
 The package supports scenes with multiple cameras or OVR camera rigs, each with different culling masks.
 They will be composited based on depth to reproduce the player's view.

-Some effects such as camera shaders may not be reproduced.
+As of version 1.3 image effects will be reproduced.

 If you need to determine if a panorama capture is in process (e.g. to wait for the capture to complete), you can check the "Capturing" property.